 - One make-up day is allowed for each day's absence.
 For example, if your child is absent for four days, make-up work must be completed in four days after his/her return.
 All work must be completed within 5 school days.
 An F may result if the student fails to take a test in a timely manner. - For absences other than emergency or illness, the teacher must be given advanced notice for assignments and homework.
-Teachers MAY NOT be able to give assignments for days or weeks ahead of time-in which case, the student will be responsible for obtaining the work when he/she returns to class. - Students may access homework by logging onto the parent portal of RenWeb and check for upcoming assignments.
-If you do not have internet access, call the office before 10:00 am.
-Every effort will be made to have books and assignments ready in the office for pick up at dismissal around 2:45 pm. - Students have 177 days to obtain an entire grade level's worth of material.
+Teachers MAY NOT be able to give assignments for days or weeks ahead of time-in which case, the student will be responsible for obtaining the work when he/she returns to class. - Students may access homework by logging into their Google Classroom and check for upcoming assignments.
+If you do not have internet access, please let the administration know. - Students have 174 days to obtain an entire grade level's worth of material.
 Each day a child is absent, he/she is missing an opportunity to spend quality time with the content matter.
 Please make every effort to plan trips around the school calendar to maximize your child's exposure to the curriculum.
 Excessive absences may exclude your child from future attendance at Grace Christian School.